isaacg1/minipyth/README.md

 Minipyth is a new programming language, inspired by [Pyth](https://github.com/isaacg1/pyth).
 Minipyth is intended to be
-to program from my phone.
+programmed from my phone.
-As a result, the only characters used in Minipyth are the characters on the home screen of my phone's default layout, namely lowercase letters, comma, period, space, and newline.
+As a result, the only characters used in Minipyth are lowercase letters.
 Additionally, Minipyth is a golfy language:
 Each character is an independent atom of the language.
 Ideally, anything can be programmed using a short program.

-Because the language has only 30 characters, it is possible to give a encoding of Minipyth using only 5 bits per byte.
-This mode will is enabled by a flag.

-For ease of debugging, there is also a flag for using the character mnemonics rather than the characters themselves.
+Minipyth is a highly minimalistic language, and intentionally lacks many features that are taken for granted in other languages.
+Minipyth lacks:

+* Variables

+* Closures

+* Functions of arity other than 1.

+* General control flow primitives.

+Now that we know what Minipyth lacks, let's talk about its features.

 # High-level semantics

 There are three types of characters in the language:

-* Basic functions

-* Higher-order functions

-* Binders
+* Basic functions, which take one object as input and return an object as output.

+* Higher-order functions, which take one or more functions as input and create a function as output.
+The resulting function takes one object as input and returns an object as output.

+* Binders, which combine a sequence of functions into a single function.

 ## Basic functions

 A basic function takes 1 argument and returns 1 output.
-Functions are applied to the input by default.
+Functions are applied to the input by default, in order from right to left.
 For instance, consider the program

     hs